Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk
 - You're building a new IoT product with specific requirements for the Primary MCU, so you're adding a separate connectivity module
-- You want to build a new product that adds Blynk IoT features on top of your existing product (retrofitting)
+- You are using Blynk for retrofitting your existing products
 - You are looking for a **ridiculously low** risks, integration efforts, and time to market

 ## Features